sajivapradhan/AEM-training-6.2/docs/create_default_page_template.md

   <script data-sly-use.clientLib="${'/libs/granite/sightly/templates/clientlib.html'}" data-sly-call="${clientLib.js @ categories='digital'}" data-sly-unwrap></script>
   ```

-29. Replace the stylesheet references within page-default.html with the following code:
+29. Replace the stylesheet references within page-default.html with the following code.
+We will use Sightly's data-sly-call attribute to invoke the Stylesheet clientlib.

   Replace